 Newberry College expects students to attend all classes for which they are enrolled.
 Professors may establish specific attendance policies governing their classes and will provide them to their students at the beginning of each term.
-(Please refer to the Newberry College Student Handbook for additional information.)

 Newberry College Online: Attending online class is vital to online students' success just as in face to face classes.
-Students are expected to be attentive and to participate in all class discussions as well as in the online classroom.
+Students are expected to participate in all class discussions as well as in the online classroom.
 Students are required to log in 5 of the 7 days a week and stay current on their assignments.
 Students are also required to complete a first assignment within 48 hours of the beginning of each course.